 Since 2005, the College has sponsored a writing competition for law students, to encourage them to learn about employee benefits.
 Papers may be on any topic in the employee benefits field.
-Two monetary prizes are offered, one funded by Susan Serota, in honor of her father, Sidney M. Perlstadt, an Emeritus Fellow, and the other funded by Fiduciary Counselors Inc. in honor of Clarin Schwartz, its first General Counsel who died in the World Trade Center on September 11, 2001.
+Up to two monetary prizes are offered, one funded by Susan Serota, in honor of her father, Sidney M. Perlstadt, an Emeritus Fellow, and the other funded by the College.
 Winners also receive an employee benefits treatise published by BNA Books.
 If deemed suitable by the editors, one or more of the winning papers may be published by the BNA Pension and Benefits Reporter or in the BNA Tax Management Compensation Planning Journal.

 The College's writing contest award winners are selected each year by the ACEBC Writing Contest Committee from among eligible submissions.
 Submissions have been received from a wide variety of law schools from across the nation.

 Each year the eligible submissions are circulated among a group of initial reviewers consisting of ACEBC Writing Committee members and other ACEBC Fellows who volunteer to perform that task.
 Each initial reviewer provides his or her evaluation on the papers on score sheets based upon the factors identified in the contest rules.
 Those factors are as follows: (i) Analysis (i.e., depth and creativity of legal analysis); (ii) Research (i.e., thoroughness of legal research); (iii) Writing (i.e., organization/writing style); (iv) Difficulty (i.e., difficulty of subject matter); (v) Policy (i.e., consideration of policy implications); (vi) Other factors; and (vii) Overall impression.